josephlyons/FACE_CONTROL_DIGITAL_TOOLKIT/IDEAS BOOK/PHYSICAL/1. PINBALL/ESP32 Enabled/README.md

 This, and the "Processing Eyebrow Send" code is also compatible with the "Open Source Pong" Digital Example from The Face Control Kit.
 And that is why you get the option of 1, 2 and 3 to be send - since the Pong example uses both a "Raise", "Neutral" and "Frown" pose as control triggers.
 However, in this particular example we are only using "Raise" and "Neutral", raise to trigger the pinball paddles and neutral in all other cases.

+You need to go to Sketch>Import Library> Add Library.
+Search for mqtt, install this library.

 > import mqtt.*;
 > MQTTClient client: